 The limit of HO S-101 data on the graphical index defines the limit of HO ENC coverage.

 The limit of HO S-101 data relative to “no data” areas need not be demarcated on the display.
-The appearance of the “No data” colour (NODTA) and fill pattern AP(NODATA03) (see C-14.3.3) will indicate the end of HO data.
+The appearance of the “No data” colour (colour token NODTA) and NODATA03 area fill (see C-13.3.3) will indicate the end of HO data.

-If non-HO chart data is shown on the ECDIS display, its boundary should be demarcated by the line style LC(NONHODAT).
-Note that the LC(NONHODAT) is a “one-sided” line and the boundary of the non-HO data must be drawn according to S-101 rules to ensure that the diagonal stroke of the line is on the non-HO data side of the line.
-The non-HO data boundary LC(NONHODAT) serves to separate ENC data from non-HO chart information.
+If non-HO chart data is shown on the ECDIS display, its boundary should be demarcated by the line style NONHODAT.
+Note that the NONHODAT line style is a “one-sided” line and the boundary of the non-HO data must be drawn according to S-101 rules to ensure that the diagonal stroke of the line is on the non-HO data side of the line.
+The non-HO data boundary indicated by the NONHODAT line style serves to separate ENC data from non-HO chart information.

 Limits of other S-100 product data